 If you are car camping, you have plenty of room for extra batteries, and weight is not much of an issue.
 In this case, bulkier and heavier models like the Coleman OneSource are a good option.

-A camping lantern is great for lighting up the picnic table or a tent and generally casts a wide glow.
+Camping lanterns are a great option for lighting up the picnic table or a tent and generally casts a wide glow.
 Headlamps are indispensable for their hands-free capability.
 But camping flashlights offer a more reliable, durable, and brighter source of light.
 Often shock-resistant and water-resistant, the best flashlights will hold up on any rugged outdoor adventure.

 Not limited by size and weight like a wearable headlamp, and with a more focused beam than a lantern offers, a good flashlight is an essential piece of camping gear for practicality and safety.
 The best outdoor flashlights offer more than just high and low modes – they should offer a range of brightness settings, including an eco mode or a red light to improve night vision in your tent.

-The Fenix UC 35 is our favorite outdoor flashlight overall.
-It’s reasonably priced and is backed by the Fenix guarantee.
+The Nitecore MH12SE is our favorite outdoor flashlight overall.
 We love its small size, durability, powerful capability when you need it, and that its moonlight setting is so low you won’t miss the red light mode.

 We hope you enjoyed our article on flashlights for camping.
 If we missed anything or you have any questions, let us know by dropping a comment in the box below!